-In additional acts taken in furtherance of the conspiracy, Chang thereafter continued meeting with and discussing the design of the 8-Bit ADC and 14-Bit ADC with the engineering consultants and the 24th Research Institute.
-For example, on or about November 1, 2009, Chang participated in a call with Huang, the engineering consultants, and representatives from the 24th Research Institute in which Director Ruzhang Li of the 24th Research Institute demanded GTSI's schedule, including completion dates of the circuit design, layout, inspection and verification for the ADCs.
+In additional acts taken in furtherance of the conspiracy, Huang continued meeting with and discussing the testing and design of the 8-Bit ADC and 14-Bit ADC with the engineering consultants and the 24th Research Institute.
+On multiple occasions in or around October 2009, Huang and Chang met with the engineering consultants to discuss their progress on the ADC project for the 24th Research Institute.
+Finally, on or about November 1, 2009, Huang participated in a call with Chang, the engineering consultants, and representatives from the 24th Research Institute in which Director Ruzhang Li of the 24th Research Institute demanded GTSI's schedule, including completion dates of the circuit design, layout, inspection and verification for the ADCs.

-In so doing, Chang committed one violation of Section 764.2(d) of the Regulations.
+In so doing, Huang committed one violation of Section 764.2(d) of the Regulations.

-WHEREAS, BIS and Chang have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations, whereby they agreed to settle this matter in accordance with the terms and conditions set forth therein; and
+WHEREAS, BIS and Huang have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations, whereby they agreed to settle this matter in accordance with the terms and conditions set forth therein; and

-WHEREAS, I have approved of the terms of such Settlement Agreement; IT IS THEREFORE ORDERED:
+WHEREAS, I have approved of the terms of such Settlement Agreement;

+IT IS THEREFORE ORDERED:

-FIRST, Chang shall be assessed a civil penalty in the amount of \$300,000.
+FIRST, Huang shall be assessed a civil penalty in the amount of \$300,000.
 The payment of \$50,000 shall be made to the U.S. Department of Commerce within 30 days of the date of the Order.
-Payment of the remaining \$250,000 shall be suspended for a period of two years from the date of the Order, and thereafter shall be waived, provided that during this two-year payment probationary period under the Order, Chang has committed no violation of the Act, or any regulation, order, license or authorization issued thereunder and has made full and timely payment of \$50,000 as set forth above.
+Payment of the remaining \$250,000 shall be suspended for a period of two years from the date of the Order, and thereafter shall be waived, provided that during this two-year payment probationary period under the Order, Huang has committed no violation of the Act, or any regulation, order, license or authorization issued thereunder and has made full and timely payment of \$50,000 as set forth above.

-SECOND, that, pursuant to the Debt Collection Act of 1982, as amended (31 U.S.C. §§ 3701-3720E (2000)), the civil penalty owed under this Order accrues interest as more fully described in the attached Notice, and if payment is not made by the due date specified herein, Chang will be assessed, in addition to the full amount of the civil penalty and interest, a penalty charge and an administrative charge, as more fully described in the attached Notice.
+SECOND, that, pursuant to the Debt Collection Act of 1982, as amended (31 U.S.C. §§ 3701-3720E (2000)), the civil penalty owed under this Order accrues interest as more fully described in the attached Notice, and if payment is not made by the due date specified herein, Huang will be assessed, in addition to the full amount of the civil penalty and interest, a penalty charge and an administrative charge, as more fully described in the attached Notice.

-THIRD, Chang shall complete an export compliance training on the Regulations within twelve months from the date of the Order.
-Before he attends a training course or program, Chang shall notify the Office of Export Enforcement, Special Agent in Charge of the Los Angeles Field Office, of the course or program he has selected to attend.
-No later than one month after attending the compliance course or program, Chang shall submit a certification of attendance from the training provider to the Office of Export Enforcement, 2601 Main Street, Suite 310, Irvine, CA 92614.
+THIRD, Huang shall complete an export compliance training on the Regulations within twelve months from the date of the Order.
+Before she attends a training course or program, Huang shall notify the Office of Export Enforcement, Special Agent in Charge of the Los Angeles Field Office, of the course or program she has selected to attend.
+No later than one month after attending the compliance course or program, Huang shall submit a certification of attendance from the training provider to the Office of Export Enforcement, 2601 Main Street, Suite 310, Irvine, CA 92614.

-FOURTH, that the full and timely payment of the civil penalty in accordance with the payment schedule set forth above, the completion and submission of verification of attendance at an export compliance training as set forth above, and compliance with the plea agreement and any sentence imposed upon Chang following the entry of Chang's plea and conviction are hereby made conditions to the granting, restoration, or continuing validity of any export license, license exception, permission, or privilege granted, or to be granted, to Chang.
+FOURTH, that the full and timely payment of the civil penalty in accordance with the payment schedule set forth above, the completion and submission of verification of attendance at an export compliance training as set forth above, and compliance with the plea agreement and any sentence imposed upon Huang following the entry of Huang's plea and conviction are hereby made conditions to the granting, restoration, or continuing Leping Huang Order Page 6 of 9 validity of any export license, license exception, permission, or privilege granted, or to be granted, to Huang.